chrislattman/blogging-project/docs/terminal-commands/README.md

 #### Usage:

-To generate a GPG keypair, follow the instructions [here](../git#optional-sign-your-commits-with-a-gpg-key), but ignore all the Git/GitLab stuff.
+To generate a GPG key, follow the instructions [here](../git#optional-sign-your-commits-with-a-gpg-key), but ignore all the Git/GitLab stuff.

+- Technically, you are generating a keypair (a public GPG key and a private GPG key)

 #### Key management: